martvanrijthoven/experimart/README.md

 Whether you're dipping your toes into deep learning or a seasoned researcher looking to streamline your workflow, ExperiMart is here to make your experiments efficient, manageable, and more enjoyable.

-Stay tuned for more updates and feel free to star this repository to follow along with the development progress!
+Stay tuned for more updates!